specsolutions/specsync-for-tfs-documentation/getting-started/getting-started-cucumber.md

 So far we have shown how to keep the Azure DevOps Test Cases in sync with the scenarios in the feature files.
 This provides you easily accessible documentation and traceability.
 The synchronized Test Cases can also be executed as manual tests from Azure DevOps.

-To turn the Test Cases into a living documentation, you can also publish test results of the scenarios connected to the Test Cases and Test Suites.
+To turn the Test Cases into a living documentation, you can also publish test results of the scenarios connected to the Test Cases.

 For that you need to execute the tests and use the [publish-test-result command](../reference/command-line-reference/publish-test-results-command.md) of SpecSync to publish these results to Azure DevOps.
 SpecSync supports several test result file formats and BDD tools.
 The list of currently supported tools can be found on the [Compatibility](../reference/compatibility.md#supported-test-result-formats) page.

 {% hint style="info" %}
-The list of supported formats are constantly growing and from SpecSync v3.1 you are also able to create a SpecSync plugin to support your own test result format.
+The list of supported formats are constantly growing and you can also create a SpecSync plugin to support your own test result format.
 {% endhint %}

 {% hint style="success" %}